thimc/grpc-demo/README.md

-# gPRC demo with bidirectional streaming
+# gRPC demo with bidirectional streaming

 Before getting started, please ensure that you have the following dependencies
 installed: